hknutzen/Netspoc/language.markdown

 ### Matching aggregates

-A named aggregate can optionally be restricted to a network match.
+An aggregate can optionally be restricted to a network match.
 This is best be explained by an example.
 Suppose, a security zone has a large number of networks.
 A part of these networks has IP addresses 10.42.x.0/24.
-You can create wildcard ACLs matching 10.42.0.0/16 by defining a named aggregate with attribute `ip = 10.42.0.0/16;`.
+You can create wildcard ACLs matching 10.42.0.0/16 by defining an aggregate with attribute `ip = 10.42.0.0/16`.
 This aggregate matches all networks inside the corresponding security zone with matching IP addresses.

 ## Referencing network resources